DaveCamunda/camunda8-training-templates/Java/README.md

 ## Template for the Camunda 8 for Developers Training with Spring

 This is your starting point for the Camunda 8 for Developers training.
+Documentation for the client library can be found [here](https://docs.camunda.io/docs/apis-tools/spring-zeebe-sdk/getting-started/).

 ## Prerequisites